Data Model

 An example of Animal Source Specimen is 2 ml of blood taken from a lion.

-Animal Source Specimens cannot be OBTAINED after the last date the Animal Source was observed (the last Record of the Animal Source).
+Animal Source Specimens cannot be obtained AFTER the last date the Animal Source was observed (the last Record of the Animal Source).
 For example, it is possible to collect feces from a cage that restrained an Animal Source longitudinally and also from the same cage after the animal was moved.
-In this case, the Specimen from the empty cage does not belong to the Animal Source but to an Environmental Source.
+In this case, the Specimen from the empty cage does not belong to the Animal Source Record but to an Environmental Source Record.
 The sampling of the feces from the empty cage belongs to a different Event.
 To keep the connection between the corresponding Specimens, it is possible to cluster the Animal Source Records and the Environmental Source Record (see Complexities).

 The data model DOES accept Animal Source Specimens that are CREATED after the last date the Animal Source was documented (the last Record of the Animal Source).
 New Specimens can be generated during a Necropsy or from a stored Carcass.
-In this case, the date of Specimen creation is not necessarily the date when the Animal Source was found, when the Carcass was collected, or when the animal died, but after the storage of the Carcass or the date of the Necropsy (primary or secondary).
+In this case, the date of Specimen creation is not necessarily the date when the Animal Source was found, when the carcass was collected, or when the animal died, but after the storage of the carcass or the date of the Necropsy.
 It is possible to track if a Specimen was collected in the field (from the animal, carcass, during a field necropsy, or the ground near the animal), or in a facility from the carcass or during a primary or secondary Necropsy based on the information entered for Specimens.

 Specimens from Environmental Source Records

-An example of Environmental Source Specimen is 10 grams of soil collected from a specific site (Environmental Source).
-Another useful example are feces of unknown origin found in the field at time t (Source Record) at a specific site (Source).
+An example of Environmental Source Specimen is 10 grams of soil collected from a landfill (Environmental Source).
+Another useful example are feces of unknown origin found in the field at time t (Source Record) at a specific site.

-The data model DOES accept Environmental Source Specimens that were CREATED after the last date the Environmental Source was visited (the last Record of the Environmental Source).
-New Specimens can be generated from a contained Environmental Source Record (for example, a bottle with sediment that is divided in Specimens later).
-In this case, the date of Specimen creation is not necessarily the date when the Environmental Source Record was obtained but later.
+The data model DOES accept Arthropod Source Specimens that were CREATED after the last date the Arthropod Source was visited (the last Record of the Environmental Source).

 Specimens from Arthropod Source Records